wenzel-lab/IncuTEC/my-new-page.md

 ## Gluing the screw cubes {pagestep}
 Apply glue suitable for gluing screw cubes to acrylic walls (such as cyanoacrylate).
 Cover the contact surface so that the product does not affect the nuts.
 Position the block in the correct place, applying pressure while gluing it properly.
-Parts: [Screw cube 4 mm]{qty:4,cat:printed}

 ![](images/AssemblyImages/p08.jpg)
 ![](images/AssemblyImages/p09.jpg)